-Shagufta Kausar and Shafqat Emmanuel, a Pakistani married couple in their 40s, were sentenced to death for blasphemy in April 2014 after Shagufta allegedly sent blasphemous text messages to a local cleric and a lawyer.
+Shagufta Kausar (52) and Shafqat Emmanuel (49), a Pakistani married couple, were sentenced to death for blasphemy in April 2014 after Shagufta allegedly sent blasphemous text messages to a local cleric and a lawyer.
 Their appeal hearing was postponed repeatedly but they were eventually acquitted by the Pakistan High Court on 3 June 2021 and reunited with their children in a safe place.

 Shafqat is paralysed from the waist down, having fractured his spine in an accident in 2004.
-He and Shagufta lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
-They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi is imprisoned.
-Shafqat has spent months in hospital because of extremely painful bedsores all over his body.
+He has spent months in hospital because of extremely painful bedsores all over his body.
+Shagufta and Shafqat lived with their children in a church compound in Gojra, Punjab Province, and she supported the family by working as a cleaner.
+They are being held in different prisons about 250 km apart and have not seen each other since 2014: Shafqat is in Faisalabad District Jail, while Shagufta is in Multan Jail, where Asia Bibi was imprisoned – during the last phase of Asia’s detention, they were cell neighbours.
+Shagufta and Shafqat are both reported to be suffering from depression.
+Their four children, who are being cared for by their paternal aunt, are unable to visit for safety reasons.

 Throughout the trial, the complainants’ lawyers intimidated the judge by repeatedly proclaiming Quranic references calling for death to blasphemers.
 Nadeem Hassan said, “Judge Mian Amir Habib was clearly intimidated by advocate Touqir Ashraf and some other Islamist lawyers from Lahore who were representing the complainants.
 These men kept pressuring the judge during the entire trial, which was conducted in prison due to fears for the couple’s security.”

-Shagufta and Shafqat have four children, aged between ten and 15.
-Their paternal grandfather Emmanuel Masih is caring for them and the Farrukh Saif Foundation is providing education and a safe house.
+Shagufta and Shafqat have four children, Zain (15), Danish (12), Joshua (10) and Sarah (9).
 The family lived in Gojra until the time of the blasphemy allegation, but for security reasons the children had to be moved to Toba Tek Singh after huge protests over the incident.
 They are now being cared for by their paternal aunt.

 18 June 2013 Blasphemous text messages were sent to a cleric and a lawyer from a phone allegedly registered in Shagufta Kausar’s name.